 Imagine sharing your message in a way that ideal clients literally run to the stage door ready to see how they can work with you.
 Honestly, that seemed like a very possible dream for several years… and now, it’s real.

 That is exactly how it felt at the Conversations Conference last year and several stages since then.
 As we head into this year’s Conversations Conference, I’m filled with gratitude and anticipation.

-So this week, I’m going to share a few of the secrets I’ve learned along the way so that you can do the same.
+So this week, I’m going to share a few of the secrets from the journey to the stage, and helpful things I’ve learned along the way so that you can do the same.
 This session is packed with super-secret strategies that I’ve previously only shared with clients.

 Speaking at the Conversations Conference

 I recently pre-recorded my talk for this year’s edition of ManyChat’s Conversations Conference that is going virtual.
 It was at a studio and was socially distanced, all that jazz.
 I’m getting to do that with a few other upcoming conferences that I can’t talk about yet, but I can’t wait to share about them when I can!